-This is especially true if you try setting up your insurance on your own or with a broker who is not going to give you the proper time and attention.
+This is especially true if you try setting up your insurance on your own or with a broker who will not give you the proper time and attention.

 Here are the 10 most common worker’s compensation mistakes mad

 1) Not understanding the system.
 Taking the time to familiarize yourself and your employees with your workers’ compensation program will help claims go smoother.

 2) Not being involved.
 An easy way to be proactive in your workers’ comp process is to be actively involved.
 Managers must be checking job sites and identifying any possible hazards on a regular basis.